axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 tasks assigned to you or one of the roles you hold.

 .. hint::
-   Although you can specify
-   delegates for a role you hold, we recommend specifying only delegates for tasks assigned personally to you.
-Roles are normally held by a group of users, so if you’re absent one of your role members is still able to pick the task.
+   Although you can specify delegates for a role you hold, we recommend specifying delegates only for tasks assigned directly to you.
+Roles are typically held by a group of users, so if you're absent, another member of your role can still take on the task.

 |portal-absences|